steven-halla/casino_hell/README.md

 27) need to make sure there are never empty dialog anywhere need to fine tooth comb and fix with blits

+i think you can win double bet if you get black jack will need to investigate this